Florida: Civil War and Reconstruction

-20th and 21st century
+20th century

-Historically, Florida's economy has been based primarily upon agricultural products such as citrus fruits, strawberries, nuts, sugarcane and cattle.
+Florida's economy has been based primarily upon agricultural products such as citrus fruits, strawberries, nuts, sugarcane and cattle.
 The boll weevil devastated cotton crops during the early 20th century.

 Until the mid-20th century, Florida was the least-populous state in the southern United States.
 In 1900, its population was only 528,542, of whom nearly 44% were African American, the same proportion as before the Civil War.
 Forty thousand blacks, roughly one-fifth of their 1900 population levels in Florida, left the state in the Great Migration.
 They left due to lynchings and racial violence and for better opportunities in the North and the West.
 Disfranchisement for most African Americans in the state persisted until the Civil Rights Movement of the 1960s gained federal legislation in 1965 to enforce protection of their constitutional suffrage.

 In response to racial segregation in Florida, a number of protests occurred in Florida during the 1950s and 1960s as part of the Civil Rights Movement.
 In 1956–1957, students at Florida A&M University organized a bus boycott in Tallahassee to mimic the Montgomery bus boycott and succeeded in integrating the city's buses.
 Students also held sit-ins in 1960 in protest of segregated seating at local lunch counters, and in 1964 an incident at a St. Augustine motel pool, in which the owner poured acid into the water during a demonstration, influenced the passage of the 1964 Civil Rights Act.

 Economic prosperity in the 1920s stimulated tourism to Florida and related development of hotels and resort communities.
 Combined with its sudden elevation in profile was the Florida land boom of the 1920s, which brought a brief period of intense land development.
 In 1925, the Seaboard Air Line broke the FEC's southeast Florida monopoly and extended its freight and passenger service to West Palm Beach; two years later it extended passenger service to Miami.
 Devastating hurricanes in 1926 and 1928, followed by the Great Depression, brought that period to a halt.
 Florida's economy did not fully recover until the military buildup for World War II.

 In 1939, Florida was described as "still very largely an empty State."
 Subsequently, the growing availability of air conditioning, the climate, and a low cost of living made the state a haven.
 Migration from the Rust Belt and the Northeast sharply increased Florida's population after 1945.

-In the 1960s, many refugees from Cuba fleeing Fidel Castro's communist regime arrived in Miami at the Freedom Tower, where the federal government used the facility to process, document and provide medical and dental services for the newcomers.
-As a result, the Freedom Tower was also called the "Ellis Island of the South."
+In the 1960s, many refugees from Cuba, fleeing Fidel Castro's communist regime, arrived in Miami at the Freedom Tower, where the federal government used the facility to process, document and provide medical and dental services for the newcomers.
+As a result, the Freedom Tower was also called the "Ellis Island of the South".
 In recent decades, more migrants have come for the jobs in a developing economy.